 which are found to be of the order $\sim 10^{-2}\,eV$.
 Therefore, the smallness of neutrino masses in this case is attributed to the heavy scale of $M_R$, which acts like a seesaw.
 The Type-II seesaw mechanism, on the other hand, is an extension of the higgs sector of the SM with a heavy $SU(2)_L$ triplet\,($\Delta$).
-The Majorana neutrino mass term, in this scenario, appears as: $\sim y(\bar{D}_{l_L}\, D_{l_L}^c)\,{i \tau^{2} \Delta} $.
-In the limit where $m_{\Delta} \gg v_{EW}$, the neutral component of the $\Delta$ triplet field acquires a non zero vacuum expectation value\,(VEV) to account for small Majorana neutrino mass of the form: $\sim y\, w$, where $w\, \propto v^2_{EW}/\text{m}^2_{\Delta}$ is the VEV of the neutral component of the higgs triplet\,($\Delta^{\circ}$), $\text{m}_{\Delta}$ is the mass of the triplet field\,($\Delta$), $v_{ew}$ is the SM Higgs VEV\,($\sim$ 246 GeV), and $y$ is the corresponding coupling constant.
-Now, in order to achieve a more robust suppression of neutrino mass and to introduce unique mixing patterns, the Type-I and Type-II seesaw mechanisms are often fused together\,\cite{Wong:2022qyg, Akhmedov:2006de}, and the latter is coined as Hybrid seesaw mechanism in the literature\,\cite{Cai:2017mow, Akhmedov:2006de, Wong:2022qyg}.
+The Majorana neutrino mass term, in this scenario, appears as $\sim y(\bar{D}_{l_L}\, D_{l_L}^c)\,{i \sigma_2 \Delta} $.
+In the limit where $m_{\Delta} \gg v_{EW}$, the neutral component of the $\Delta$ triplet field acquires a non zero vacuum expectation value\,(VEV) to account for small Majorana neutrino mass of the form $\sim y\, v_{\Delta}$, where $v_{\Delta}\, \propto v^2_{EW}/\text{m}^2_{\Delta}$ is the VEV of the neutral component of the higgs triplet\,($\Delta^{\circ}$), $\text{m}_{\Delta}$ is the mass of the triplet field\,($\Delta$), $v_{EW}$ is the SM Higgs VEV, and $y$ is the corresponding coupling constant.
+The Type-I and Type-II seesaw mechanisms are often fused together\,\cite{Wong:2022qyg, Akhmedov:2006de}, and the latter is coined as Hybrid seesaw mechanism in the literature\,\cite{Cai:2017mow, Akhmedov:2006de, Wong:2022qyg}.